Afghan interpreter who worked for UK begs PM for help

 Asked what he would say to UK Prime Minister Boris Johnson about his family's situation, he said: "I just want him to provide a pathway to safety for me and my family.
 I beg him."

 Half a dozen flights are due to arrive in the UK from Afghanistan in the next day or so, according to the Ministry of Defence.
+One landed at RAF Brize Norton in Oxfordshire in the early hours of Thursday morning.
+No details were given about how many people were on board, or who they were.

-However, Downing Street did not deny a report that one plane had taken off "almost empty" on Wednesday morning because people could not get through the airport.
+Downing Street however did not deny a report that one plane had taken off "almost empty" on Wednesday morning because people could not get through the airport.

 The British ambassador to Afghanistan, Sir Laurie Bristow, said Foreign Office personnel were hoping to get "at least" 1,000 people out of the country every day - but warned there were "days, not weeks" left to complete the mission.